koushikakousue-ops/Guava-Gaurd/Design.md

 ## 10. Design Limitation

-The current prototype is a physical demonstration model and does not represent the final commercial liner.
+The current physical model is a demonstration of the proposed liner concept and does not represent the final commercial liner.

 The ethylene adsorption capacity, moisture absorption performance, mechanical properties and shelf-life extension of the proposed liner must be experimentally validated before practical or commercial application.